Frequently Asked Questions (FAQ)

 We have an extensive programme of extracurricular activities.
 These programmes last 8-10 weeks.
 We currently offer 35 extracurricular activities.
 The activities variate from art to games, and from sport to cooking.
 Extracurricular activities are not mandatory and are meant to acquaint the students with the activities.

-Do you provide camps in the school holidays?
+Does HSL provide camps in the school holidays?

 No, we don’t provide any camps.
 However, there are other places in Singapore that offer all kinds of camps during the school holidays.

-Do you celebrate the Dutch festivals?
+Does HSL celebrate the Dutch festivals?

 We celebrate Sinterklaas, Easter, Kingsday and Christmas at the HSL.
 We also celebrate the local/international festivals, like Chinese New Year, Deepavali and Hari Raya.

-What is your policy on bullying?
+What is the school's policy on bullying?